Advertising and sponsorship

 our ScholarOne Administrator at

-If the material forms part of a submission to a government body or public enquiry before publication, authors should notify the journal when the article is accepted and ensure that recipients are aware that an embargo is in force.
+If the material forms part of a submission to a government body or public enquiry before publication, authors should notify the journal at the point of acceptance and ensure that recipients are aware that an embargo is in force.

 Reprints and author copies